 - In Final Fantasy VII fic The Fifth Act, Cloud's surname turns out be his mother's surname, since she never got married.
 This becomes important when the time-traveling Cloud poses as his younger self's paternal uncle, his surname goes unnoticed until Genesis pulls the thread and realizes that Cloud has the wrong surname for a supposed uncle.

 - The Reveal at the end of Down Periscope is that Brad Stepenak is actually Admiral Winslow's son.
 He uses his mother's maiden name to avoid patronage and to rebel against his father.

-- In Live Free Or Die Hard, John McClane's daughter uses her mother's maiden name Genero to distance herself from her father; a Call Back to the original, where his wife had done the same after she moved to a new job in California (that is, she changed it to Genero, not her mothers maiden name).
+- In Live Free or Die Hard, John McClane's daughter uses her mother's maiden name Gennero to distance herself from her father; a Call-Back to the first film, where John's wife had done the same after she moved to a new job in California (that is, she changed it to Gennero, not her mother's maiden name).

 - In Prometheus, it's implied that a falling out with her father, Peter Weyland made Meredith Vickers not use his name.

 - Star Trek Into Darkness features Doctor Carol Wallace, a last-minute assignment to the Enterprise.
 Spock learns that her real name is in fact Doctor Carol Marcus, having signed onto the mission under a false name to avoid drawing her father's attention.